-- Directory title.
-This represents either the current disk or a folder on the current disk. - Directory or directory list.
+- Directory or directory list.
 This shows, in alphabetical and numerical order, some or all of the files and folders stored directly in the folder or disk named above.
 However, it does not show items nested in folders that are shown in the directory. - Scroll bar.
-If the directory contains more items that fit in the directory list, the scroll bar is grayed.
+If the directory contains more items that fit in the directoy list, the scroll bar is grayed.
 Scroll to show the other items. - Cancel button.
 Use this button to close the dialog box without opening, saving, or otherwise specifying a file.